tinoheth/git-subtree/README.md

 DESCRIPTION
 -----------
+IF ANYONE IS INTERESTED IN THIS FORK AT ALL, I GUESS HE WANTS TO KNOW ABOUT THE DIFFERENCES COMPARED TO IT'S ORIGIN:
+THIS VERSION JUST MAKES --squash THE DEFAULT BEHAVIOR WHERE THIS OPTION IS SUPPORTED (AND PROPABLY BREAKS ALL OTHER ASPECTS THAT I PERSONALLY DON'T USE ;-)

 Subtrees allow subprojects to be included within a subdirectory of the main project, optionally including the subproject's entire history.